kenakofer/binary-font/README.md

 ## TODO
 - Add way to type in decimal
+- Remove leading 0s in hex
+- Shift glyphs right to center better.
-- Space with single bit width
+- decimal and repeating points with 0 width
 - Better test page and README
 - Better stylization, maybe hide the numerals in the hex digits?
     - Should be easier to handwrite